snapshot-labs/score-api/README.md

 # Snapshot Score API
+The Score API is a simple RESTful API that calculates scores for various strategies based on the Snapshot protocol.
+This README outlines the functionality provided by the API and how to use it without any specific code examples.

 We recommend using the [snapshot.js](https://github.com/snapshot-labs/snapshot.js) library for obtaining voting power and doing validation, as it provides a simple and convenient way to interact with the Snapshot Score API.
 The snapshot.js library offers the following methods: